Kyrios-Fapas/Kyrios-Fapas/README.md

 - 🌱 I’m currently learning **py,js**

-- 📫 How to reach me **You Can Reach Throu My Discord Fapas#4549 Or My Twitter https://www.twitter.com/O_Fapas**
+- 📫 How to reach me **You Can Reach By My Discord Fapas#4549 Or My Twitter https://www.twitter.com/O_Fapas**

 - ⚡ Fun fact **I have friend's😀**